 Broken is the best word to describe how I feel.
 I lost my fire, my light, my warmth.
 I don't see the end of this tunnel.

-Magic is often described as an internal fire that burns next to the heart.
+Identity is often described as an internal fire that burns next to the heart.
 While this might be a metaphorical description, the most common symptom of the Shivering is extreme cold.
 This cold can hardly be warmed away, as it is not a cold caused by external conditions but by internal ones.

 Lack of appetite